bookieio/Bookie/docs/api.rst

 ~~~~~~~~~~~~~~~~~~~~
 ::

-    // sample api call object
+    // sample api response object
     {
         "message": "",
-        "payload": {},
+        "payload": {"some_data": "val"},
         "success": true
     }

 success:
     Success will be a boolean if the call was successful or not.
-If falst, this
+If false, this
     just means that while the http call was correct, it failed for some reason.
     Perhaps you were missing a parameter in the call?
 Perhaps a record was not
     found.
 Check the `message` value for more information

 message:
     Message will help describe details on the current api call.
 On most
-    occassions, it will be empty on a successful call, and it will have some
+    occasions, it will be empty.
+On an unsuccessful call, and it will have some
-    details for an api call with `success: false`.
+    details in the message and set `success: false`.

 payload:
     Any data requested will be included in the payload.
 It's a nested object